Rock Fishing Guide

 Tackle

 Your rod and reel setup depends on your target species.
-A 10 ft or longer rod and a 3000-5000 size spinning reel are versatile options.
+A 10 ft or longer rod and a 3000 to 5000 size spinning reel are versatile options.
 Recommended rods include the Daiwa Over There, Shimano Aerowave Graphite Surf, and Samaki Zing Gen 3 Surf Rod.

 For reels, options like the Shimano Aerlex XSB, Daiwa Saltist MQ, and Okuma Rockaway provide durability and performance at a reasonable price.
 Your local Tackle World store can offer additional recommendations tailored to your needs.